YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 </details>
 <br/>

-Note: It's also not that simple to count nucleotides, but this is a starting point.
+Note: It's also not that simple to count nucleotides, but this could be a starting point.
 <br/>

 ### Pipes `|`
-Pipes `|` are one of the most powerful tool in Linux in my opinion.
+Pipe `|` is one of the most powerful tool in Linux in my opinion.

 Before we learn about pipe, let's revisit `wc` and `ls`.
 Go to `LinuxIntro/NewStuff/pipe` and figure out a way to count files in the folder!
+(You will need to direct output from `ls` to a file and use `wc` on it.)

 <details>
   <summary><b><u>Hint</u></b></summary>